davestearns/tutorials/src/authentication.md

 This avoids the CSRF vulnerability of cookies when your API can be used by any origin, but it introduces a different vulnerability.
 You can store the session token in the browser's local storage, which is segmented and protected by origin, but if an attacker can _inject_ code into one of the legitimate web clients, that code would run under the same origin and could thus steal session tokens from local storage.

 This form of attack is called [Cross-Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/) and it's easy to pull of if just one of the legitimate web clients displays user-generated content and doesn't properly sanitize it.
-For example, if an attacker can submit a comment containing JavaScript, and if the site renders that to HTML without sanitizing it, that JavaScript will run within the same origin as the web app, and can then steal things from local storage.
+For example, if an attacker can submit a comment containing JavaScript, and if the site renders that to HTML without sanitizing it, that JavaScript will run within the same origin as the web app, and can then steal things from that origin's part of local storage.

-Thankfully modern client-side web application frameworks like React do sanitizing automatically, and one must explicitly bypass it to do otherwise.
-This reduces the risk of XSS attacks, as most web applications these days are built using such frameworks.
+Thankfully modern client-side web application frameworks like React do sanitizing automatically, and one must [explicitly bypass it](https://react.dev/reference/react-dom/components/common#dangerously-setting-the-inner-html) to do otherwise.
+This significantly reduces the risk of XSS attacks, as most web applications these days are built using such frameworks.

+### Multi-Level Authentication

+If you are building an API that can be used by any origin, and you can't count on your web clients using these modern frameworks, you can use a technique called **multi-level authentication** to reduce the damage an attacker could do with a session token stolen from local storage.

+With this approach, the session token in local storage only grants authorization to relatively insensitive resources---for example, you can maybe read content posted by friends, but you can't interact with billing details or change account configuration.
+This session associated with this token can have an expiration far in the future, and that expiration can even be extended each time the token is used on the server.

+To access more sensitive resources, the client must authenticate again to gain a higher-level session token that expires very quickly.
+This higher-level token is only kept in the client's volatile memory and is never written to local storage.

+If an attacker is able to pull off an XSS attack, they might be able to use the token in local storage to access relatively insensitive resources, but they can't access the more sensitive ones because that higher-level token was never written to local storage.

+## Session Expiration and Revocation

+I mentioned earlier that the session records written to your database should have an expiration time so that the tokens associated with them have a bounded lifetime.
+When your API servers receive a valid session token and attempt to load the associated session record, you can simply apply a `WHERE` clause to the query to filter out sessions that have already expired.
+If you don't find the record, the session either doesn't exist or has expired.
+In either case, you should return a `401 Unauthorized` error.

+But in some cases you may want sessions to expire only after a period of _inactivity_.
+For example, you might want the session to stay active as long as the client keeps making requests, but expire an hour after the last request you received.
+In these cases, simply update the session record each time it is loaded with a new expiration time set to one hour from now.

+Lastly, when a user signs out, or when you need to forcibly end all sessions for an account that has been compromised, either delete the session records altogether, or update the expiration time to now (or to be safe, a few minutes before now, to accommodate some clock skew between your API servers).
+Updating the expiration and keeping the records around allows you to do forensic and usage analytics in the future, but you will naturally pay for the extra data storage.

 ## Other Kinds of Authorization Tokens